Upper Linacre Reservoir

 There’s something about reservoirs that always draws me in when we’re travelling in the van.
-Maybe it’s the stillness, or the way they tend to sit slightly off the obvious routes.
+Maybe it’s the stillness, or the way they often sit just off the obvious routes.
 Upper Linacre Reservoir, near Cutthorpe on the edge of the Peak District, fits that pattern perfectly.

-We found it more or less by accident, looking for somewhere quiet to pause on a longer drive across Derbyshire.
-I’d heard it mentioned a few times in van circles as a decent place to stretch your legs.
-After spending the day there, it felt like more than just a stopgap.
+We found it more or less by accident while looking for somewhere quiet to pause on a longer drive across Derbyshire.
+I’d heard it mentioned a few times in van circles as a decent place to stretch your legs, but after spending the day there it felt like more than just a stopgap.
 It’s somewhere I’d happily build into a route again.

 It suits most kinds of road life.
-If you’re new to van travel and easing into it, or you’ve been doing this for years, Upper Linacre offers easy access, straightforward walking, and a calm atmosphere that hasn’t been overdone.
+Whether you’re easing into van travel for the first time or you’ve been doing this for years, Upper Linacre offers easy access, straightforward walking, and a calm atmosphere that still feels untouched by the busier Peak District spots.

 Getting There

-Upper Linacre Reservoir sits a few miles west of Chesterfield, so it’s simple to reach if you’re crossing the Peak District or heading towards Sheffield.
+Upper Linacre Reservoir sits a few miles west of Chesterfield, making it simple to reach if you’re crossing the Peak District or heading towards Sheffield.

 From Chesterfield, take the B6050 through Cutthorpe.
-As you leave the village, you’ll see brown signs for Linacre Reservoirs.
-The car park is clearly marked.
+As you leave the village, you’ll see brown signs for Linacre Reservoirs, and the car park is clearly marked.

 From Sheffield, head south through Dronfield and Barlow.
-The roads are narrower in places but scenic, winding through farmland before dropping into the valley where the reservoirs sit.
+The roads narrow in places but remain scenic, winding through farmland before dropping into the wooded valley where the reservoirs sit.

 Parking for Campervans

 There’s a surfaced car park right by the entrance.
-It’s fairly level and large enough for campervans, though anything particularly long or oversized might struggle.
-Payment is via machine, so bring coins, or check your signal if you’re relying on an app.
+It’s fairly level and large enough for most campervans, though anything particularly long or oversized may find it a bit tight.
+Payment is via machine, so it’s worth bringing coins or checking your signal if you’re relying on an app.

-It’s worth noting this isn’t an overnight stop.
+It’s worth noting that this isn’t an overnight stop.
 There are clear signs prohibiting camping and overnight stays, and the car park is regularly patrolled.
-We used it as a daytime base, then moved on later.
-Around Chesterfield and the wider Peak District there are van friendly options if you plan ahead, and a couple of nearby pubs with car parks are known to allow overnighting if you ask first.
+We used it as a daytime base and moved on later in the day.
+Around Chesterfield and the wider Peak District there are van-friendly options if you plan ahead, and a couple of nearby pubs with car parks are known to allow overnighting if you ask first.

 First Impressions

 The air always seems a touch cooler by the water.
-In summer the woodland is thick and green.
-In autumn, the paths are layered with dry leaves.
-The reservoir itself is calm, edged by tall pines and mixed woodland, with soft bird calls carrying across the water.
+In summer the woodland is thick and green, while autumn brings dry leaves across the paths and a quieter, softer feel.
+The reservoir itself is calm, edged by tall pines and mixed woodland, with bird calls carrying easily across the water.

 In the morning it can feel almost still enough to pause you.
-Later in the day, families, dog walkers and the occasional runner appear, but it never tips into busy.
+Later in the day, families, dog walkers, and the occasional runner appear, but it never really tips into busy.

 What to Do at Upper Linacre